Gravity standing on McAfee Knob

 View from Tinker Cliffs

-At about 11:30 we arrived at Tinker Cliffs, another overlook with a broad view of the Catawba Valley.
+We arrived at Tinker Cliffs at about 11:30 a.m.
+This was another overlook where we got a broad view of the Catawba Valley.

 Stick and Scooby

-Stick and I stopped here for lunch.
-Another hiker also stopped.
-He told us his name was Scooby.
+Stick and I stopped there for lunch.
+When another hiker also stopped, he told us his name was Scooby.

 “When did you go to Philmont?”
 I asked him.
 As Scooby was about to answer, Stick looked at me, puzzled and surprised by my apparent clairvoyance.

-I smiled, then decided to reveal how I knew Scooby had been to the Boy Scout reservation in New Mexico.
+I smiled, then decided to reveal how I knew Scooby had been to the Boy Scout high adventure ranch in New Mexico.
 I noticed the tattoo of Philmont’s brand symbol on his back.

 Bubblehead